Michael Landon

-Early life
+Early life, family and education

-Landon was born Eugene Maurice Orowitz on October 31, 1936, in Forest Hills, a neighborhood of Queens, New York.
-His parents were Kathleen "Peggy" (née O'Neill; a dancer and comedian) and Eli Maurice Orowitz.
-His father was Jewish, and his mother was Roman Catholic.
-Landon was the Orowitz family's second child; their daughter, Evelyn, had been born three years earlier in 1933.
+Landon was born Eugene Maurice Orowitz on October 31, 1936, in Forest Hills, a neighborhood of Queens, New York City, New York.
+His parents were Kathleen "Peggy" (née O'Neill; a dancer and comedian) of Irish descent and Eli Maurice Orowitz.
+Eli was Jewish, and Peggy was Roman Catholic.
+Landon's sister, Evelyn, was born three years earlier.

-In 1941, when Landon was four, he and his family moved to the borough of Collingswood, New Jersey.
-He celebrated his bar mitzvah at Temple Beth Sholom in Cherry Hill.
+In 1941, when Landon was four years old, the family relocated to the borough of Collingswood, New Jersey.
+He celebrated his bar mitzvah at Temple Beth Sholom in Haddon Heights, New Jersey.
 His family recalls that Landon "went through a lot of hassle studying for the big event, which included bicycling to a nearby town every day in order to learn how to read Hebrew and recite prayers."
-He said "We were one of two Jewish families in a working-class town that had its share of anti-Semites."
+He said: "We were one of two Jewish families in a working-class town that had its share of anti-Semites".
 Years later he told an interviewer that he never went on a date when he was in high school "because no Christian father in the town would allow his daughter to go out with a Jew."

 During his childhood, Landon worried constantly about his mother attempting suicide.
 He later reported that on a family beach vacation, his mother tried to drown herself, but Landon rescued her.
 Shortly after the attempt, his mother acted as if nothing happened, and a few minutes later, he vomited.
 He said that it was the worst experience of his life.
 Stress overload from his mother's suicide attempts caused Landon to battle the childhood problem of bedwetting, which was reported in the unauthorized biography Michael Landon: His Triumph and Tragedy.
 His mother put his wet sheets on display outside his window for all to see.
 He ran home every day and tried to remove them before his classmates could see.
 Some of these experiences were incorporated into his semi-autobiographical television movie, The Loneliest Runner, which he wrote, produced, and directed.

-Landon attended Collingswood High School and was an excellent javelin thrower, with his 193 ft 4 in toss in 1954 being the longest throw by a high schooler in the United States that year.
-This earned him an athletic scholarship to the University of Southern California, but he subsequently tore his shoulder ligaments, putting an end to his days as a college athlete and as a student.
+Landon attended Collingswood High School and was an excellent javelin thrower, with his 193 ft 4 in toss in 1954 being the longest throw by a high schooler in the US that year.
+This earned him an athletic scholarship to the University of Southern California in Los Angeles, California, but he subsequently tore his shoulder ligaments, putting an end to his days as a college athlete and as a student.

-Now in Los Angeles, Landon considered going into show business and worked as an attendant at a service station across from the Warner Bros. studios in Burbank, California.
+In Los Angeles, Landon considered going into show business.
+He worked as an attendant at a gas station across from the Warner Bros. studios in Burbank, California.
 He was eventually noticed by Bob Raison, a local talent agent.
 Following his advice, Landon changed his Jewish-sounding name, selecting his new name from a telephone book.